Zero agent-side choice

 into the system prompt.
 Every response is automatically observed for future

-recall.
+continuity.
 The agent does not choose when to recall — it always does.

 Every agent conversation starts from zero unless something deliberately